CZ-NIC/knot-resolver/doc/user/config-lua.rst

    :default: false

-   Ignore declarative configuration for ``kresd`` workers and use only Lua script or script file configured in this section.
+   Ignore declarative configuration intended for workers and use only Lua script or script file configured in this section.

 .. option:: lua/script: <script string>

-   Custom Lua configuration script.
+   Custom Lua configuration script intended for workers.

    .. code-block:: yaml